This content has been machine translated dynamically.

 IPRep log message.
 The /var/log/iprep.log file contains useful messages that capture information about communication with the Webroot database.
 The information can be about the credentials used during Webroot communication, failure to connect with Webroot, what is included in an update (such as number of IP addresses in the database), and so on.

 Creating a blacklist or whitelist of IPs using policy data set.
 You can maintain a whitelist to allow access to specific IP addresses that are blacklisted in the Webroot database.
 You can also create a customized blacklist of IP addresses to supplement the Webroot reputation check.
 These lists can be created by using policy data set.
 A data set is a specialized form of pattern set that is ideally suited for IPv4 address matching.
 To use data sets, first create the data set and bind IPv4 addresses to it.
 Then, when you configure a policy for comparing a string in a packet, use an appropriate operator and pass the name of the pattern set or data set as an argument.

 To use the dataset to create a customized whitelist of addresses to treat as exceptions during IP reputation evaluation, configure the policy so that the PI expression evaluates to False even if an address in the whitelist is listed as malicious by Webroot (or any service provider).

 Enabling or disabling IP reputation.
 IP reputation is a part of the general reputation feature, which is license based.
 When you enable or disable the reputation feature, it enables or disables IP Reputation.

 General procedure.
 Deploying IP reputation involves the following tasks

-To enable IP reputation using CLI, you can use the following commands:
+To enable or disable IP reputation using CLI, you can use the following commands:

 Examples 3 and 4 show how to create a policy dataset to generate a Black (to be blocked) or White (to be allowed) list of IP addresses.